IABTechLab/uid2-operator/scripts/gcp-oidc/README.md

 docker build ./scripts/gcp-oidc/. -t uid2-operator:v1.0.0-SNAPSHOT
 ```

+## Deploy via terraform

+Check `/terraform/README.md` for details.

+## Deploy via gcloud cli

-## Prerequisites
+### Prerequisites

 UID2 Operator can be run on any GCP account and project, however to support Attestation, you need to create a
 service account that would be used to run Confidential Space VMs, and grant it proper permissions.

 Run below from [Google Cloud Console](https://console.cloud.google.com/):